This rice salad with chicken is packed with flavor and is easy and quick to put on the table.

 I often make extra of it and keep the rest in the fridge and then add some other ingredients to it the next day.
 Quickly frying it in a hot pan also adds lots of flavor.

-Dressing for the rice salad with chicken
+Dressing for the chicken and rice salad

 The dressing is made from mayonnaise.
 You can make it even spicier by adding some sriracha through it.
 Now it depends a bit on the spiciness of your mustard and there is quite a difference in that.
 I always like Dijon mustard but of course you can use any kind of mustard you have on hand.